-Hypercholesterolemia, familial (FH) [E78.0]
+Hypercholesterolemia, familial (FH)

-The LDL-C concentration in the blood is regulated by interaction of LDL and the LDL receptor (Apo B/E or LDLR).
-The phenotype of FH displays skin and tendon xanthomas as well as arcus lipoides which in homozygous carries of the autosomal dominant form may already manifest during childhood.
-If not treated, homozygous FH leads to death prior to 30 years of age due to myocardial infarction; in heterozygous patients, symptomatic coronary vascular disease occurring prior to age 50 is likely.
-More than 400 mutations in the LDLR gene are thought to cause the autosomal dominant form FH.
-An LDLR mutation detection can justify intensive therapeutic measures (e.g. lipid apheresis) if drug therapy is insufficient.
+The LDL-C concentration in the blood is regulated by the interaction of LDL and the LDL receptor (Apo B/E or LDLR).
+The proprotein convertase subtilisin/kexin type 9 (PCSK9) is involved in the degradation of the LDL receptors and thus also influences the LDL-C concentration.
+The phenotype of FH includes skin and tendon xanthomas as well as arcus lipoides which in homozygous carriers of the autosomal dominant form may appear in childhood.
+Untreated, homozygous FH results in death from myocardial infarction before the age of 30; in heterozygous patients, symptomatic coronary vascular disease before the age of 50 is likely.
+The detection of mutations in the causative genes may justify intensive therapeutic measures (e.g., lipid apheresis) if drug therapy is insufficient.

 If a gain of function mutation in the PCSK9 gene is detected in a patient, treatment with alirocumab and evolocumab (approved in Europe in 2015) can be considered.
 Treatment is a monoclonal antibody that by reducing the number of pcsk9 molecules causes increased availability of LDL receptors on the hepatocyte cell surface and a significant reduction in LDL cholesterol in the plasma.

 In rare cases, FH is inherited in an autosomal recessive manner.
 Pathogenic LDLRAP1 gene variants (LDL adaptor protein) have been identified that are associated with the autosomal recessive form (ARH).
 The treatment of homozygous carriers of LDLRAP1 mutations is the same as in LDLR mutations.
 Mutations in the APOB gene (FLDB) may also cause clinical FH.